History of roads in Ireland: 20th century onwards

 Railways became the dominant form of land transport from the mid-19th century.
 This situation persisted until the first half of the 20th century when motorised road transport (cars, buses and trucks) gradually began to take over from railways as the most important form of land transport.

 The 20th century saw a renewed emphasis on roads as the primary method of facilitating land transport.
 The increase in motor vehicle traffic on roads meant that urgent improvements were required to make roads suitable for all vehicles in the automobile age.

 In 1909, a Road Board was set up to improve roads.
 It was initially funded by a tax on motor fuel and a later a licence duty on cars, the Road Fund.
 Road surfaces were improved and roads were widened and straightened using money raised by the Road Fund.
 The Road Board was abolished in 1919 when its functions were transferred to the newly established Ministry of Transport.

+Partition

+From 1921 onwards, the partition of Ireland has led to different paths in the evolution of public road networks in Northern Ireland and the rest of Ireland.

 In 1922, after the foundation of the Irish Free State, the Minister for Local Government took over the functions of the Ministry of Transport.
 In 2002, the newly renamed Department of Transport took over responsibility for national roads.
-From 1921 to 1922 onwards, the partition of Ireland has led to different paths in the evolution of public road networks in Northern Ireland and the rest of Ireland.
 Responsibility for roads in Northern Ireland fell on the Stormont administration from 1921 to 1972.
 In 1973, the Northern Ireland Roads Service was set up; it became an agency of the Northern Ireland Department for Regional Development when devolved government was restored in 1999.